MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-getreplyfilename.md

 ---
-title: Bitsadmin getreplyfilename
+title: bitsadmin getreplyfilename
-description: "Windows Commands topic for **Bitsadmin getreplyfilename** - Gets the path of the file that contains the server reply." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin getreplyfilename** - Gets the path of the file that contains the server reply." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na